contino/kubernetes-best-practices/general/README.md

 Access Control (MAC) technologies to secure the host OS layer and ensure only specific files, path, processes and network sockets are accessible to containerized apps.

 App Vulnerabilities – Use container-native tools to automatically profile containerized apps using behavioral analysis and build security profiles to be able to detect and prevent anomalous event at runtime, such as:
 - Invalid or unexpected process execution
 - Invalid or unexpected system calls
-- Changes to protected configuration files and binaries Writes to unexpected locations and file types Creation of unexpected network listeners
+- Changes to protected configuration files and binaries write to unexpected locations and file types Creation of unexpected network listeners
 - Traffic sent to unexpected network destinations Malware storage or execution

 Further, containers should also be run with their root filesystems in read-only mode to make the containers more resilient to compromise.
-In addition, write privileges can be defined and monitored separately.
+Also, write privileges can be defined and monitored separately.

 Rogue Containers – Create separate environments for development, test, production and other scenarios, each with specific controls to provide RBAC for container deployment and management activities.

-In addition, container creation should be associated with individual user identities and logged to provide an activity audit trail.
+Also, container creation should be associated with individual user identities and logged to provide an activity audit trail.

-Further, it is recommended to enforce baseline requirements for vulnerability management and compliance prior to deployment.
+Further, enforce baseline requirements for vulnerability management and compliance before deployment.

-Shared Kernel – Do not mix containerized and non-containerized workloads on the same host instance. (e.g.: if a host is running a web server container, it should not also run a web server as a regularly installed component directly within the host OS).
-This will also make it easy to apply optimized countermeasures for container protection.
+Shared Kernel – Do not mix containerized and non-containerized workloads on the same host instance. (e.g., if a host is running a webserver container, it should not also run a web server as a regularly installed component directly within the host OS).
+By not mixing the workloads, it makes it easy to apply optimized countermeasures for protecting the container protection.

 Host OS Component Vulnerabilities – Implement management practices and tools to validate the versioning of components provided for base OS management and functionality.
 Further, redeploy OS instances/apply updates (security and components-wise), to keep the OS up-to-date.
 Use managed “Container Optimised System” images where possible.

 Monitor the multi-pod container YAML configuration.
-The Sidecar containers or initContainer may feature libraries, configuration or components which could put the application container at risk, through the notion of shared linux namespace, particularly the remapping of the shared volume binaries (if rw) between such containers may introduce application run-time vulnerabilities
+The Sidecar containers or init container may feature libraries, configuration or components which could put the application container at risk, through the notion of shared Linux namespace, particularly the remapping of the shared volume binaries (if read-write) between such containers may introduce an application runtime vulnerabilities

 Host File System Tampering – Ensure containers are running with a minimal set of file system permissions required.
 Very rarely should containers mount local file systems on a host.
-Instead, any file changes that containers need to persist to disk should be made within storage volumes specifically allocated for this purpose.
+Instead, any file changes that containers need to persist to disk should be made within storage volumes allocated explicitly for this purpose.
 In no case should containers be able to mount sensitive directories on a host’s file system, especially those containing configuration settings for the operating system.
-Lock down access such granular access as appropriate using the `SecurityContext`.
+Lockdown access such granular access as appropriate using the `SecurityContext`.
-Do not enable/run containers in Privileged:True mode.
+Do not enable/run containers in Privileged: True mode.

 Improper User Access Rights – Ensure all authentication to the OS is audited, as well as monitor and login anomalies and privileges escalation to be able identity, for example, anomalous access patterns to host and privileged commands to manipulate containers.

-## Redhat’s 10 layers of Container Security [4]
+### Redhat’s 10 layers of Container Security [4]

-Container host multi-tenancy – The Host operating should be optimized to run containers such as Atomic, CoreOS.
+1. Container host multi-tenancy – The Host operating should be optimized to run containers such as Atomic, CoreOS.

-Container content – Packages and libraries should be scanned and verified from trusted sources.
+2. Container content – Packages and libraries should be scanned and verified from trusted sources.

-Container registries – An internal trusted registry should host internal application container images.
+3. Container registries – An internal trusted registry should host internal application container images.

 We recommend that you design your container image management and build process to take advantage of container layers to implement separation of control, so that your: